jlaunonen/mips-linux-uclibc/README.md

 ## Requirements

-- mips1 TARGET CPU.
+- mips1 TARGET CPU. (mips1..mips4 and mips32..mips32r5 probably work.)
 - Gentoo linux HOST with root shell. `sudo` works too if that is installed and preferred.
-  All commands here unless otherwise noted are to be run as root.
+  All commands here are to be run as root unless otherwise noted.
 - `sys-devel/crossdev`.
-Version `20171230` is used in this guide, others may work, ymmv.
+Version `20171230` is used in this guide, more recent may work, ymmv.

 ## Assumptions